American frontier: Mormons and Utah

-Following the end of the Mexican-American War in 1848, Utah was ceded to the United States by Mexico.
+Following the end of the Mexican–American War in 1848, Utah was ceded to the United States by Mexico.
 Though the Mormons in Utah had supported U.S. efforts during the war; the federal government, pushed by the Protestant churches, rejected theocracy and polygamy.
 Founded in 1852, the Republican Party was openly hostile towards the Church of Jesus Christ of Latter-day Saints (LDS Church) in Utah over the practice of polygamy, viewed by most of the American public as an affront to religious, cultural, and moral values of modern civilization.
 Confrontations verged on open warfare in the late 1850s as President Buchanan sent in troops.
 Although there were no military battles fought, and negotiations led to a stand down, violence still escalated and there were several casualties.
-After the Civil War the federal government systematically took control of Utah, the LDS Church was legally disincorporated in the territory and members of the church's hierarchy, including Young, were summarily removed and barred from virtually every public office.
+After the Civil War, the federal government systematically took control of Utah, the LDS Church was legally disincorporated in the territory and members of the church's hierarchy, including Young, were summarily removed and barred from virtually every public office.
 Meanwhile, successful missionary work in the U.S. and Europe brought a flood of Mormon converts to Utah.
 During this time, Congress refused to admit Utah into the Union as a state and statehood would mean an end to direct federal control over the territory and the possible ascension of politicians chosen and controlled by the LDS Church into most if not all federal, state and local elected offices from the new state.
 Finally, in 1890, the church leadership announced polygamy was no longer a central tenet, thereafter a compromise.
 In 1896, Utah was admitted as the 45th state with the Mormons dividing between Republicans and Democrats.

-The Pony Express and the telegraph
+Pony Express and the telegraph

 The federal government provided subsidies for the development of mail and freight delivery, and by 1856, Congress authorized road improvements and an overland mail service to California.
 The new commercial wagon trains service primarily hauled freight.
-In 1858 John Butterfield (1801–69) established a stage service that went from Saint Louis to San Francisco in 24 days along a southern route.
+In 1858 John Butterfield (1801–1869) established a stage service that went from Saint Louis to San Francisco in 24 days along a southern route.
 This route was abandoned in 1861 after Texas joined the Confederacy, in favor of stagecoach services established via Fort Laramie and Salt Lake City, a 24-day journey, with Wells Fargo & Co. as the foremost provider (initially using the old "Butterfield" name).

 William Russell, hoping to get a government contract for more rapid mail delivery service, started the Pony Express in 1860, cutting delivery time to ten days.
 He set up over 150 stations about 15 mi apart.

-In 1861 Congress passed the Land-Grant Telegraph Act which financed the construction of Western Union's transcontinental telegraph lines.
+In 1861, Congress passed the Land-Grant Telegraph Act which financed the construction of Western Union's transcontinental telegraph lines.
 Hiram Sibley, Western Union's head, negotiated exclusive agreements with railroads to run telegraph lines along their right-of-way.
 Eight years before the transcontinental railroad opened, the first transcontinental telegraph linked Omaha, Nebraska, to San Francisco on October 24, 1861.
 The Pony Express ended in just 18 months because it could not compete with the telegraph.